-5.29 The obligations to make a notification under section 64C ('Requirement for relevant authorised persons to notify regulator of disciplinary action') of FSMA applies notwithstanding any agreement (for example a 'COT 3' Agreement settled by the Advisory, Conciliation and Arbitration Service) or any other arrangements entered into by a firm and an employee upon termination of the employee's employment.
-A firm should not enter into any such arrangements or agreements that could conflict with its obligations under this section.

-5.30 The provision of information to a regulator which is false or misleading may be a criminal offence under section 398 of FSMA.

-5.31 The notification requirements in Notifications 11 complement and do not override existing requirements according to which firms have to report information to the PRA, for example under Fundamental Rule 7 of the PRA Handbook or other Notifications rules.

-5.32 Where a notification under the Notifications 11 rules relates to a person performing an SMF, a firm should have regard to the urgency and significance of a matter and, if appropriate, should also notify its usual supervisory contact at the PRA by telephone or by other prompt means of communication, before submitting a written notification.
+- 5.29 The obligations to make a notification under section 64C ('Requirement for relevant authorised persons to notify regulator of disciplinary action') of FSMA applies notwithstanding any agreement (for example a 'COT 3' Agreement settled by the Advisory, Conciliation and Arbitration Service) or any other arrangements entered into by a firm and an employee upon termination of the employee's employment.
+A firm should not enter into any such arrangements or agreements that could conflict with its obligations under this section. - 5.30 The provision of information to a regulator which is false or misleading may be a criminal offence under section 398 of FSMA. - 5.31 The notification requirements in Notifications 11 complement and do not override existing requirements according to which firms have to report information to the PRA, for example under Fundamental Rule 7 of the PRA Handbook or other Notifications rules. - 5.32 Where a notification under the Notifications 11 rules relates to a person performing an SMF, a firm should have regard to the urgency and significance of a matter and, if appropriate, should also notify its usual supervisory contact at the PRA by telephone or by other prompt means of communication, before submitting a written notification.
 Oral notifications should be given directly to the relevant authorised person's usual supervisory contact at the PRA.
-An oral notification left with another person or left on a voicemail or other automatic messaging service is not considered appropriate.

-The Prudential Regulation Authority's approach to banking supervision (April 2013) at paragraph 78; www.bankofengland.co.uk/publications/Documents/praapproach/bankingappr1304.pdf and The Prudential Regulation Authority's approach to insurance supervision (June 2014) at paragraph 88; www.bankofengland.co.uk/publications/Documents/praapproach/insuranceappr1406.pdf

-5.33 The PRA is entitled to rely on any information it receives from a firm and to consider any notification received under Notifications 11 as being made by a person authorised by the firm to do so.
-A firm should therefore consider whether it needs to put procedures in place to ensure that only appropriate employees make notifications under Notifications 11 on its behalf to the PRA.

-5.34 NEDs do not meet the definition of 'employee' in Section 64 of FSMA.
+An oral notification left with another person or left on a voicemail or other automatic messaging service is not considered appropriate. - 5.33 The PRA is entitled to rely on any information it receives from a firm and to consider any notification received under Notifications 11 as being made by a person authorised by the firm to do so.
+A firm should therefore consider whether it needs to put procedures in place to ensure that only appropriate employees make notifications under Notifications 11 on its behalf to the PRA. - 5.34 NEDs do not meet the definition of 'employee' in Section 64 of FSMA.
 Therefore, not all internal disciplinary processes listed in Section 64C of FSMA may apply to them.
-In particular, the reduction or recovery of any of the person's remuneration is unlikely to apply to a NED as Remuneration 15.3 prohibits the award of variable remuneration to a NED 'in relation to his or her role as such'.

-5.35 In respect of other forms of internal disciplinary action, the PRA expects that:

-- 'suspension or dismissal' should be interpreted as including the suspension or termination of a directorship; and - 'formal written warning' should include any equivalent formal written warning or caution issued to a NED.

-5.36 Moreover, absent internal disciplinary action (as defined), the following PRA rules will continue require misconduct involving Notified NEDs to be notified to the regulators as soon as reasonably practicable:
+In particular, the reduction or recovery of any of the person's remuneration is unlikely to apply to a NED as Remuneration 15.3 prohibits the award of variable remuneration to a NED 'in relation to their role as such'. - 5.35 In respect of other forms of internal disciplinary action, the PRA expects that: - 'suspension or dismissal' should be interpreted as including the suspension or termination of a directorship; and - 'formal written warning' should include any equivalent formal written warning or caution issued to a NED. - 5.36 Moreover, absent internal disciplinary action (as defined), the following PRA rules will continue require misconduct involving Notified NEDs to be notified to the regulators as soon as reasonably practicable: